Why Not (song): Music video

-The video (directed by Elliott Lester), which was shot in downtown Los Angeles, first premiered on the Disney Channel in April 2003.
+The music video was directed by Elliott Lester and shot in downtown Los Angeles.
+It premiered on the Disney Channel on March 21, 2003, after the premiere of the Disney Channel Original Movie Right on Track.
 The video became the first of Duff's to air on MTV after a viewer requested it on the popular show Total Request Live.
 The video debuted on the show's countdown at number six a few days later.
 The video shows Duff singing from a rooftop; this is inter-cut with scenes of street scenes of skipping, break dancing and crowds running, as well as waist shots of extras mouthing the words.
 Two distinct versions of the video exist; the one includes scenes from The Lizzie McGuire Movie while the other does not.

 Commercial performance

 The single debuted on the Australian ARIA Singles Chart at number forty in week twenty-six of 2003, and it peaked at number fourteen in its twelfth week, remaining on the chart for sixteen weeks.
 The song also reached the top twenty in New Zealand and the Netherlands.
 As of July 27, 2014, the song had sold 124,000 digital copies in the United States.